Last Updated on September 21, 2018 by Suzy

 1 – Sightseeing Trolley Bus Tour

-The Old town trolley tour is the oldest and supposedly the best trolley bus tour in St. Augustine.
+The Old Town Trolley Tour is the oldest and supposedly the best trolley bus tour in St. Augustine.
 We purchased our tickets late on our day of arrival as they were offering 10% off for the next day.
-You can also add on additional day tickets for just $5.00 The tour has 23 stops and your ticket also includes free admission to the St Augustine history museum.
+You can also add on additional day tickets for just a little extra.
+The tour has 23 stops and your ticket also includes free admission to the St Augustine History Museum.
 They also offer packages at an additional cost which include entry to other attractions in St. Augustine.

 There are a few places around St Augustine where you can purchase your tickets or pick up a map of the tour.
 You can also purchase tickets online in advance.
-Buying online can also save you money as currently an adult ticket online is $23.39 instead of $25.00.
-With 23 stops you can be assured that you will find plenty to do along the way and as this is a hop on hop off ticket you can get off the bus whenever you fancy.
+Buying online can also save you money.
+With 23 stops you can be assured that you will find plenty to do along the way and as this is a hop-on hop-off ticket you can get off the bus whenever you fancy.

 One thing we did notice is that as the day goes on it can get busier and busier on these trams.
 Sometimes it’s worth waiting at a more popular stop as more people may be getting off there.